 Memorable Manitobans: John Hume Agnew (1863-1908)

-Born at Whitby, Ontario on 18 October 1863, son of Dr. Niven Agnew, he was educated in Toronto Public Schools and Upper Canada College.
+Born at Whitby, Ontario on 18 October 1863, son of Niven Agnew and Jane Somerville Ross (?-?), he was educated in Toronto Public Schools and Upper Canada College.
 In 1879 his family moved to Winnipeg.
-He studied law, articled to J. A. M. Aikins, and was called to the Bar in 1884 before he was 21.
+He studied law, articled to J. A. M. Aikins, and was called to the Manitoba Bar in 1884.
 He practised law in Winnipeg from 1884 to 1886 under the firm name of Agnew, Craig and Ross.
 From 1886 to 1904 he practised in Virden then transferred it to A. W. H. Smith.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.